Weather Conditions and Reports

 Corn Heat Units

-1) Total Accumulated Corn Heat Units (PDF 2 MB) illustrates the total accumulated Corn Heat Units (CHU) for the growing season to date.
-More than 2800 CHU have accumulated in the Southwest, Interlake, Central and Eastern regions since May 1.
+- Total Accumulated Corn Heat Units illustrates the total accumulated Corn Heat Units (CHU) for the growing season to date.
+More than 225 CHU have accumulated in the majority of the Southwest, Central, and Eastern regions since May 1.

-2) Percent Normal Accumulated Corn Heat Units (PDF 2 MB) for May 1 - August 24 , 2023 represents the variation of accumulated corn heat units (CHU) from the historical record over a 30-year period.
-The majority of agro-Manitoba has accumulated more than 110% of the historical accumulated CHU.
+- Percent Normal Accumulated Corn Heat Units represents the variation of accumulated Corn Heat Units (CHU) from the historical record over a 30-year period.
+CHU accumulations are well above normal so far this season.
+All of agro-Manitoba has accumulated more than 130% of CHU when compared to normal.

 Region |